 • Monthly checks: Inspect filters, examine fittings for slow drips, and verify that the pump is primed and free of air leaks.

-• Seasonal prep: Before colder months, clean the pool thoroughly, balance the water, lower the water level if required by your cover system, and install Winter Safety Covers to protect both the pool and your family.
+• Seasonal prep: Before colder months, clean the pool thoroughly, balance the water, lower the water level if required by the cover system, and install Inground Pool Winter Safety Covers to protect both the pool and family members.

 Because fiberglass surfaces are non-porous, they resist algae growth and staining better than many other pool types.
-This means that with modest effort and consistent water balance, your pool will keep its glossy look for many years.
+With modest effort and consistent water balance, a fiberglass pool will maintain its glossy look for many years.

 12. Common Mistakes to Avoid

 • Rushing the base preparation: An uneven or poorly compacted base is one of the main causes of long-term issues.
-Always take extra time here.
+Contractors should take extra time at this stage.

 • Inadequate backfill material: Using sand or poor-quality fill can trap water and lead to shifting.
-Stick with clean, angular stone as noted.
+Clean, angular stone is the correct choice.

-• Skipping inspections: If your local code requires inspections at specific stages, schedule them and get sign-off before moving on.
+• Skipping inspections: If local code requires inspections at specific stages, these must be scheduled and signed off before work proceeds.

-• Overcomplicating plumbing: Too many unnecessary valves, tight 90° turns, or undersized pipe can create headaches.
-Keep layouts simple and efficient.
+• Overcomplicating plumbing: Too many unnecessary valves, tight 90° turns, or undersized pipe creates long-term headaches.
+Layouts should be kept simple and efficient.

 13. Example Project Timeline

-While every project is different, here’s a general timeline for a typical DIY fiberglass pool shell installation:
+While every project is different, here is a general timeline for a typical fiberglass pool shell installation:

 • Day 1–2: Permits finalized, layout marked, utilities located, stumps removed, grade checked.